 Interestingly, modern psychology going back to Sigmund Freud's book Totem and Taboo has studied Animism and today it is widely accepted by psychologists that children are naturally animistic but this way of seeing and interacting with the world is often lost in the process of Western schooling.

 From consciousness and neuroscience research, there is also an emerging scientific theory of Panpsychism, which posits that there is an all-pervading sentience and consciousness at every level of the Universe from Microcosm to Macrocosm.

-Animism challenges the Western scientific worldview that emphasizes the quantitative over the qualitative and a tendency toward denial of the existence of natural forces that can't be easily measured through current technological instruments.
+Animism challenges the current Western scientific worldview that emphasizes the quantitative over the qualitative and exhibits a strong tendency toward denial of the existence of natural forces that can't be easily measured through current technological instruments.